 Although ‘tuber ‘ is a term that generally denotes any fleshy part, in this case, tubers are the fleshy stem of the plant that stores food.
 In other words, they are the underground part of the branches that become swollen because of the food that gets stored in them.
 Unlike rhizomes, tubers grow vertically underground.
 One of the most common examples of a tuber is a potato that is also used as food.
 Tubers have several depressions called the eyes and they act as nodes for the tuber.
 Most tubers are spherical, oval, or oblong.

-1. What is the main difference between a rhizome and a tuber?
+1. What is the difference between rhizome and tuber?

-3. What are some common examples of plants with rhizomes and tubers?
+6. What are examples of rhizomes and tubers?

-6. How do rhizomes help in vegetative propagation?
+10. How do rhizomes and tubers help in vegetative propagation?